PARENTS/COMPANION CHECKLIST WHILE ATTENDING A GLOBAL JUNIOR GOLF & GLOBALJUNIORGOLF12 EVENT

 - The use of golf carts is strictly forbidden during the tournament and the official practice round

-- Playing together with the player in the official practice round is forbidden.
+- Playing together with the player in the official practice round is ONLY permitted by prior consent with the tournament committee and if spots are available.
+In case the tournament is full and tee times are needed for players, the tee time for the parent or companion will be released.
 However, parents/companions can walk with the player(s) while keeping a good distance

 Players must try to stop any caddie activities or advice giving from their parents/companions that happen voluntarily (see Interpretation 10.2a/2).
 If a player does not do so or actively asks for advice and/or caddie activities the following penalties may apply: